-C.10 Ground Anchors
+C.13 Ground Anchors

-This development consent does NOT give approval to works or structures over, on or under adjoining properties, public roads and/or footpaths.
-Prior written consent must be obtained from all relevant adjoining property owner(s) for the use of any Ground Anchors extending beyond the boundaries of the subject property.
+This development consent does NOT give approval to works or structures over, on or under public roads or footpaths excluding minor works subject to separate Road Opening Permit.

 The use of permanent ground anchors under Council land is not permitted.

-Temporary ground anchors under Council's land may be permitted, in accordance with Council's "Rock Anchor Policy", where alternative methods of stabilisation would not be practicable or viable, and where there would be benefits in terms of reduced community impact due to a shorter construction period, reduced disruption to pedestrian and vehicular traffic on adjacent public roads, and a safer working environment.
+Temporary ground anchors may be permitted, in accordance with Council's "Rock Anchor Policy", where alternative methods of stabilisation would not be practicable or viable, and where there would be benefits in terms of reduced community impact due to a shorter construction period, reduced disruption to pedestrian and vehicular traffic on adjacent public roads, and a safer working environment.

-If temporary ground anchors under Council land are proposed, a separate application, including payment of fees, must be made to Council under Section 138 of the Roads Act 1993.
+If temporary ground anchors under Council land are proposed, a separate application, including payment of fees, must be made to Council under section 138 of the Roads Act 1993.
 Application forms and Council's "Rock Anchor Policy" are available from Council's website.
 Approval may be granted subject to conditions of consent.
-Minimum Four weeks should be allowed for assessment.
+Four weeks should be allowed for assessment.